 Experience Gray Whales

-Weekends and holidays, late-December through April, weather permitting.
+Weekends and holidays, late December through late April, weather permitting.
 Volunteer docents will be stationed at the Lighthouse Observation Deck from 11 am to 4:30 pm to answer questions about gray whales.
 Visitors will be able to view gray whales through park-provided binoculars and scopes.